 Plants, especially those installed within the past 12 months, still need water in winter.
+Much winter "cold" damage is actually caused by lack of water.
 Check soil a few inches down to determine if watering is needed.

 During snow events, gently shake accumulating snow off of trees, shrubs and evergreens to avoid breakage.

 Perennials may become dislodged by frost-heave during cold snaps.
 Push gently back into place when soil is thawed.